 immunosuppressive drugs (such as steroids, like Prednisone and cortisone)

 Lets explain how antibiotics work:

 Keep in mind, this information is valid for humans as well.
 Here's an example: A woman goes to the doctor for a toothache.
 Doc says she has an infection, gives her antibiotics to kill the infection.
-She takes the antibiotics as prescribed and the next thing she knows, she has a yeast infection.
-This happened because the antibiotics killed all the good bacteria that was fighting off the candida overgrowth.
+She takes the antibiotics as prescribed and the next thing she knows, she gets a yeast infection.
+This happened because the antibiotics killed not only the bad bacteria causing the infection, but also all the good bacteria that was fighting off the candida overgrowth.
 This is the exact same thing with a dog.